 We love shopping for Costco bargains, but it turns out some of the warehouse store’s Kirkland Signature house brand offerings are not the sweet deals they seem to be.

 Often it’s just too much of a good thing.
 You won’t use up the item before it goes bad.
-Or you might eat nearly 4 pounds of peanut-butter filled pretzel nuggets for under $10 before they go stale, but should you?
+Or you might be able to eat nearly 4 pounds of peanut-butter-filled pretzel nuggets for under $10 before they go stale, but should you?

 Costco says it launched Kirkland Signature products in 1995 to meet or beat national brands “by controlling every element of the item’s creation, including packaging and transportation.”

 We scoured the shelves at a Costco warehouse, checked online offerings at Costco.com and pored over product reviews from The New York Times’ Wirecutter, Consumer Reports and others.
 We found plenty of great savings on quality Kirkland Signature items.

 Here are some other Kirkland Signature items, however, that likely are not worth your dollars.

 That 3-pound can of Kirkland Signature 100% Colombian Coffee, recently selling for $19.99 online, might appear as a bargain until thoughts of freshness and per-unit pricing percolate through your mind.